raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Increased opacity of arrows to match those on Drives Meter GPU Meter:
  - Added memory used / total memory fraction to the memory usage row
- - Added support for dual GPUs
+ - Added dual GPU meter variant (select from rainmeter's context menu)
-    - Variant of the regular skin - select from Rainmeter's context menu
-    - Components are compacted to save vertical space for low-resolution displays
-    - Line graph options: Combined, separated, hidden
- - Added optional memory controller usage bar
  - Fixed copy/paste error in the metadata section Drives Meter:
  - Fixed flaw in the line graph that would cause a line to not scale itself in relation to the other